aislinggallagher/SoftwareEngineeringAssignment2/README.md

 # React Calculator

-A calculator project built with React.
+A calculator project built with React, JavaScript.

 ## Features